talgball/lbr/README.md

 The video conferencing camera is Logitec C920 USB webcam.
 Various camera configurations have been explored over time, and it seems that the needs for navigation and video conferencing are sufficiently different that it is easier to have two cameras in the design.

+* __Other Electronics__ - Most of the remaining electronic devices were described in the __Drivers__ section.
+The infrared receiver and transmitter are custom circuits that interface to the Raspberry PI's GPIOs and are driven by the kernel module supplied with Raspberry PI OS.
+In addition, two custom switched 12V outlets are controlled by GPIOs.
+One is used for powering the monitor, and the other one is used for the windows stick.
+The Parallax P8X32 MCU has 6 additional cores available, as 2 of the 8 are currently in use in driving the ultrasonic array.
+The MCU has at least 20 unused GPIOs for future use, in addition to the unused Raspberry PI GPIOs, noting that the i2c bus is driven from the Raspberry Pi instead of the MCU.
+The MCU is interfaced to the Raspberry PI over USB.

+*__Docking Station__ - The docking station transmits infrared signals that are used by the robot during docking, and it also recieves signals.
+The transceiver circuits are custom, and they are driven by a Parallax P8X32 MCU.
+The communications protocol is an implementation of the Sony IR remote standard.
+The C source for the docking firmware is not included in this repository but is available on request.
+The docking station also embeds a NOCO Genius AGM charging system.

 Having read this far, you might be curious about why the project is called, "little brother robot."
 When the project started, my then 11 year old son came into the work shop and asked if I was building him a little brother.
 I thought that